Citations & Directories? What are these, how do you acquire them, and what is their value?

 Tip: Not all directories or citations are equal

-Larger players in the game like Google My Business, Facebook, and Yelp have a ton of added value and are worth the additional management effort they require.
+Larger players in the game like Google Business Profile, Facebook, and Yelp have a ton of added value and are worth the additional management effort they require.
 In a perfect world with a mixture of individually managed citations with a library of citations just focused on the location data of a business would be ideal.
 This allows an individual to keep their business data accurate and consistent while also working within the platforms with more user engagement.

-To mention Google My Business, Facebook, and Yelp again, these platforms have far more engagement options than lesser-known directories like Tupalo, Cylex, or eLocal.
+To mention Google Business Profile, Facebook, and Yelp again, these platforms have far more engagement options than lesser-known directories like Tupalo, Cylex, or eLocal.
 These lesser-known directories hold value because they can be used to keep location data consistent.
 Why is that important?
 Google will crawl the web and index information about any business.
 The more a business populates, the higher the ranking value Google gives the business.

 So now we’re using the citations and the data within them to our advantage – we have a library of data-driven citations and are also using platforms that users use on a daily to engage with customers.
 At this point, we have the support of Google with our citation consistency and engagement with local customers.
 This is a win-win in the citation building game.